horgh/catbox/README.md

+# catbox

 This is yet another IRC server!
 I'm creating it because I enjoy working with IRC and I thought it would be fun and good practice with Go.
 Also, I run a small IRC network, and it would be nice to have my own server for it.
-Right now I use ircd-ratbox.
+Right now I use ircd-ratbox which is great, but I wanted to try building one myself.

-I call this server catbox.
-I went with the name for a few reasons: My domain name is summercat.com so I already have a cat reference.
-Cats love boxes.
-And because of another ircd I like a lot is called ratbox!
+I call it catbox.
+I went with the name for a few reasons: My domain name is summercat.com so I already have a cat reference, cats love boxes, and because of it's similar to ircd-ratbox!

-The main ideas I plan for it are (in no particular order):
+Features:

+  * Client protocol is generally RFC 2812/1459.
+It does not fully implement the protocol and diverges in some cases for simplicity.
+  * Server to server communication using the TS6 protocol.
+This means it is able to link to TS6 ircds (to a degree), such as ircd-ratbox.
+It can also link to other instances of itself.
+  * Channels, private messages, etc. Most of the basic IRC commands and features one expects are present.
+  * No channel operators.
+(Maybe in the future)
+  * No channel modes beyond +nt which is always set.
+(Maybe more in the future)
+  * No user modes beyond +i and +o.
+(Maybe more in the future)
+  * Global IRC operators.
-  * Server to server connections (to other instances)
+  * Operators can communicate network wide to other operators with WALLOPS.
-  * Server to server connections (to ircd-ratbox)
+  * Private (WHOIS shows no channels, no LIST).

+Design philosophy:

-  * Only a subset of RFC 2812 which I personally think makes sense.
-Only what
-  * is critical for a minimal IRC server.
+  * Only a subset of RFC 2812 / 1459 which I personally think makes sense.
+Only what is critical for a minimal IRC server.
 As simple as possible.
 If the RFC suggests something I don't like, and I think clients will be compliant, then I'll probably do something else.
 I'll try to track differences.
-  * TLS
-  * Upgrade without losing connections
   * Minimal configuration
   * Simple and easily extensible
-  * Server to server connections allowing server IPs to change without configuration updates (i.e., permitting dynamic server IPs)
-  * Cool features as I come up with them.
-Some ideas I have:
-    * Inform clients when someone whois's them.
-    * Inform clients about TLS ciphers in use (both on connect and in their whois)
-    * Bots could be built into the ircd
-    * Private (very restricted whois, list, etc)

-# Differences from RFC 2812
+# Some differences from RFC 2812 / RFC 1459

+This is not exhaustive, but some of the differences are:

   * Only # channels supported.
   * Much more restricted characters in channels/nicks/users.